valantonini/go-coffee-service/README.md

 ## caveats

-- i am new to go
+- i am new to go and many things aren't in their final shape
 - striving to use as few dependencies as possible to understand the problems libraries and frameworks are addressing
 - secret management will not be production ready
+- many variables are inline for the moment and need to be extracted out to env

 ## env